ola-893/Continuum/README.md

 ### 2. True Asset-Yield Coupling (The Architecture)

-**How it works**: By leveraging Aptos Objects, we bind the income stream directly to the NFT, not a user address.
+**How it works**: By leveraging Tezos smart contracts, we bind the income stream directly to the NFT, not a user address.

 **The Fix**: If Alice sells her Real Estate NFT to Bob on a marketplace, the stream instantly redirects the very next second of yield to Bob.
 There is no manual transfer required; the yield follows the asset, ensuring 100% fair distribution during secondary sales.